-Updated 04.09.2018.
+Updated 07.27.2018.
 When it comes to luxury cruises for boomers, Alan and I know our stuff.
-We’ve been sharing advice with you since August 2014, but our luxury cruise experience dates back to 2001.
+Since 2001, we’ve spent over 400 nights on luxury cruise ships.

 Make the most of your cruise with our Luxury Cruise Planner

-With more than 300 cruise nights onboard small luxury cruise ships like Seabourn, Silversea and Regent, we really do KNOW cruising, which is why we’ve created this luxury cruise planner.
+After almost 20 years of cruising on small luxury cruise ships like Seabourn, Silversea, and Regent, we really do KNOW what we’re writing about.
+That’s why we’ve created this luxury cruise planner.
 Use it to make the most of your next boomer cruise.

 Be sure to come back often as we continue to update and verify our advice, recommended online resources, and products for you.
 Or subscribe to the My Itchy Travel Feet Weekly Broadcast to be the first to know!

 This article may contain referral links.
 Read our Disclosure.

 Who doesn’t have questions about luxury cruising?
 After all, boomers and senior cruisers are spending a lot of money and time on cruising, so of course you want the best experience possible.
 We’ve anticipated your questions to help in the planning process.